julowe/arabic-apis/README.md

 ## Automated Flashcard Generation

+Please see [How to Install Anki and import a Deck](README-anki.md) to get started.
+The rest of this section covers how the files are created and other technical details.

 This repository includes a GitHub Action that automatically generates flashcard files whenever the source CSV files are updated on the main branch.